 The demon smiled sheepishly and rubbed the back of her head.
 "I'm not really looking for this Inuyasha everyone's talking about.
 I'm looking for any dog demon, and every human I ask around here seems to think I should find this guy.
 They think I look like him, something about my ears.
 Apparently, he's very popular."

 Kaede frowned.
 "Why would ye be searching for other dog demons?
-Don't ye know any ye self?"
+Don't ye know any?"

-"That is a very strange tale, demon."
-The old woman said dubiously.
+"That is a very strange tale," the old woman said dubiously.

 "Kaede!"
 Shippo wailed.
-"Please, don't me mean to her!
+"Please, don't be mean to her!
 She really doesn't know any dog demons.
 She comes from the Far North."

 "The West, right."
-The demon said, assuming a contemplative pose.
+She assumed a contemplative pose.
 "I've heard that from a few people now.
 Head west, they say.
 As if that's the easiest thing to do in the world."

 "Isn't it?"
 Shippo asked.

 "But what about the friends you meet in your travels?"
-Shippo said nervously.
+Shippo's tail twitched nervously.
 "How would you ever visit them?"

-The dog demon smiled and took something from her robe.
+The dog demon smiled and took something from a pocket in her kimono.
 "Here."

-Shippo took a rock out of her hand and inspected it.
+Shippo took the rock she offered out of her hand and inspected it.
 To his surprise, it pulsed with magic, fox magic.
 "What does it do?"